dakujem/toru/readme.md

 However, in cloud environments, memory may be expensive.
 It is a tradeoff.

+In real-world scenarios, with OpCache enabled, using Toru would decrease memory usage with minimal/negligible impact on execution time.

 > For example, chaining multiple collections into one instead of using `array_merge` will be more efficient.
 >
 > https://3v4l.org/Ymksm
 > https://3v4l.org/OmUb3
 > https://3v4l.org/HMasj
+>
+> Also use comparison scripts in `/tests/performance` against your actual environment, if you are concerned about performance.
+>

 ## Alternatives